Chernobyl Tour

 Welcome to “Chornobyl.”

-It’s March 2019, and I’m sitting in my apartment in Mykolaiv flipping through my Lonely Planet Ukraine guidebook, looking for an adventure to coincide with my Peace Corps medical checkout, which would be my next-to-last trip to Kyiv before my service ends.
-Of all the places I want to see, it’s Chernobyl, the site of the world’s worst nuclear disaster, that ultimately lures me in.
+It’s March 2019, and I’m in my apartment in Mykolaiv, thumbing through my Lonely Planet Ukraine guidebook, hunting for one last adventure to pair with my Peace Corps medical checkout—a final hurrah before my service wraps up.
+Of all the destinations calling my name, one stands out above the rest: Chernobyl.
+Yep, that Chernobyl.
+The infamous site of the world’s worst nuclear disaster isn’t just a place on the map, it’s a magnetic, haunting pull I can’t ignore.

-As usual, I’m staying at the Dream House hostel in Kyiv’s old Podil district.
-It’s Orthodox Easter weekend and glorious spring fever has burst upon the scene invigorating people, plants and birds alike.
-On Friday, April 26, I start the day with a coffee and espresso and a leisurely stroll to the Ukrainian National Chernobyl Museum.
-And would you believe, it’s the 33rd anniversary of the 1986 Chernobyl disaster and entry is free.
-How nice.
-I’m first in line as the museum opens, eager to soak up all things Chernobyl.
+As usual, I’m staying at the Dream House hostel in Kyiv’s charming old Podil district.
+It’s Orthodox Easter weekend and spring has arrived in full force.
+Birds are singing, flowers are blooming and the city feels freshly alive.
+On Friday, April 26, I kick off the day with a coffee and an espresso (because why not?), then head out for a leisurely stroll to the Ukrainian National Chernobyl Museum.
+And wouldn’t you know it, it’s the 33rd anniversary of the 1986 disaster, and admission is free.
+What luck.
+I’m first in line when the doors open, eager to dive into all things Chernobyl.

-Although it’s a small museum, the three exhibition halls have plenty of interesting information to keep me gripped for two hours.
-As I move from one exhibit to the next, I try to remember 1986.
-I was a freshman in college.
-I wonder, did the magnitude of the disaster fully register with my 20-year-old self then?
-I peruse the old media archives and recall how the Communist party officials delayed news reporting and tried to hide the accident.
-But the tragic story of the “liquidators” (first responders) is what really astounds me.
-Some of the first ones on the scene to put out the fires and clean up the toxic mess were exposed to radiation levels as high as 160,000 chest x-rays.
-Over 100 liquidators quickly developed radiation sickness, and 34 of them died from it.1 All in all, the museum gave a detailed and honest account of the tragedy.
-It was a great precursor to visiting Chernobyl, and although somber, made me even more excited for the next day’s tour to the Exclusion Zone—the 20-mile radioactive area surrounding the plant.
+Though the museum is small, its three exhibition halls are packed with enough compelling information to keep me hooked for two hours.
+As I move from one exhibit to the next, I try to rewind my memory back to 1986.
+I was a college freshman then—just 20 years old.
+Did I truly grasp the scale of the disaster at the time?
+I linger over the old media archives, reminded of how the Communist party officials delayed reporting and tried to bury the truth.
+But what truly stuns me is the story of the first responders, the “liquidators.”
+Some of them were exposed to radiation levels equivalent to 160,000 chest x-rays while battling fires and clearing toxic debris.
+Over 100 quickly developed radiation sickness, and 34 of them died.1 Despite the heavy subject matter, the museum delivers a clear and honest account of the tragedy.
+It’s the perfect prelude to tomorrow’s visit to the Chernobyl Exclusion Zone—the 20-mile radius of radioactive stillness that I’m now even more eager to explore.

-On Monday, I get up bright and early to catch the city bus from Podil and head to Independence Square in downtown Kyiv for my 8:00 a.m. check in with the SoloEast tour guide.
-I’m early enough to grab a coffee and Danish.
-I get a seat on the back of the charter bus and settle in.
-As it fills to capacity, I engage in small talk with a group of grad students from the UK.
-They’re pumped and their enthusiasm gets me energized too.
-One of the guys says, “Man, I can’t wait to see Chernobyl.”
-Everyone concurs.
+On Monday morning, I’m up bright and early to catch the city bus from Podil to Independence Square in downtown Kyiv, where I’m scheduled to check in with the SoloEast tour guide at 8:00 a.m.
+I arrive with enough time to grab a coffee and a Danish, then claim a seat at the back of the charter bus and get comfortable.
+As the bus fills up, I strike up a conversation with a group of grad students from the UK.
+They’re pumped with excitement and their energy is contagious.
+“Man, I can’t wait to see Chernobyl,” one of them says, grinning.
+Everyone agrees.
 “When we get back to Kyiv tonight, I think I’m gonna get right pissed.”
-Yes dude, that’s the spirit!
-We rumble across the bridge over the Dnieper River, taking in expansive views of the sprawling Ukrainian capital.
-We reach the highway and our guide explains what we can expect once we get to the Chernobyl Exclusion Zone.
-She presses play on the BBC documentary we’ll watch en route — Burying Chernobyl.
-It’s a fascinating video detailing the 20-year construction of the behemoth New Safe Confinement structure built to encase the original, crumbling sarcophagus hastily built to contain the extreme radiation coming from melted reactor No. 4.
+Yes dude, I think, that’s the spirit!
+We rumble across the bridge spanning the Dnieper River, treated to expansive views of the sprawling Ukrainian capital.
+Once we hit the highway, our guide gives us a preview of what to expect at the Chernobyl Exclusion Zone.
+Then she starts a BBC documentary for the ride—Burying Chernobyl.
+It’s a fascinating film chronicling the 20-year effort to build the colossal New Safe Confinement structure, designed to encase the hastily constructed sarcophagus that still holds back the deadly radiation leaking from reactor No. 4.

 Gazing out the window, I’m calmed by the dense, green woodlands surrounding the mostly empty rural road to Pripyat.
 We pass lonely village homes with chickens in the yard.
 A man fishes from a river.
 A woman wearing a headscarf tends her garden.
 Although they were forced to evacuate after the explosion in 1986, I can understand their desire to return to such a beautiful, tranquil place.